Yoga For Seniors

 Below is a list of challenges and classes that are ideal for 55+.
 Whatever you choose, try to do the classes regularly so you can see the benefits of a consistent yoga practice.
 You may be surprised how great it can make you feel!

-GENTLE YOGA EXERCISE VIDEOS FOR SENIORS
+GENTLE YOGA VIDEOS FOR SENIORS

 The best place to begin is our subscriber-only Back to Health Senior 30-Day Yoga Challenge, which begins with very gentle, short, beginner yoga classes and progresses to ones that are slightly more challenging and rewarding.
 If you aren't able to afford a sustaining membership at this time, apply for one of our bursaries.